HTTP Status Codes Explained: Meanings and Common Errors

 3xx HTTP status codes indicate that the user will need to complete further actions before the request can be processed—and these further actions typically involve a different URL.
 Here are the four status codes that fall under this category:

-• 300 (Multiple Choices): This status code means that there are multiple options for the requested resource—like different file formats or different language options—and the user is required to select one.
+- 300 Multiple Choices: This status code means that there are multiple options for the requested resource—like different file formats or different language options—and the user is required to select one.

-• 301 (Moved Permanently): This means that the requested resource has been permanently moved to a new URL.
+- 301 Moved Permanently: This means that the requested resource has been permanently moved to a new URL.
 301 redirects are commonly used for SEO purposes, ensuring that old links transfer their ranking power to the new location.

-• 302 (Found): 302 redirects are used to temporarily redirect users to a new URL.
+- 302 Found: 302 redirects are used to temporarily redirect users to a new URL.
 They are useful when a page has been moved temporarily but will eventually be returned to its original location.

-• 303 (See Other): This status code directs the user to access the requested resource at a different URL.
+- 303 See Other: This status code directs the user to access the requested resource at a different URL.
 303 redirects are most commonly used following a form submission to prevent duplicate submissions when the page is reloaded.

 4xx – Client errors

-• 400 (Bad Request): This status code indicates that the request made by the user is invalid and cannot be processed.
+- 400 Bad Request: This status code indicates that the request made by the user is invalid and cannot be processed.
 400 errors are most commonly caused by things like incorrect API requests or bad URL structures.

-• 401 (Unauthorized): This status code is displayed when a user requests a resource that requires authorization to access.
+- 401 Unauthorized: This status code is displayed when a user requests a resource that requires authorization to access.
 The user must provide valid credentials before the server will return the requested resource.

-• 402 (Payment Required): This code was originally intended for digital payment systems to indicate that payment is required to access a specific resource.
+- 402 Payment Required: This code was originally intended for digital payment systems to indicate that payment is required to access a specific resource.
 However, it is rarely used today.

-• 403 (Forbidden): This means that the server understands the user's request but refuses to process it.
+- 403 Forbidden: This means that the server understands the user's request but refuses to process it.
 403 errors most commonly occur when a user tries to access restricted content without the necessary permissions.

-• 404 (Not Found): This status code means that the server could not find the resource that the user requested.
+- 404 Not Found: This status code means that the server could not find the resource that the user requested.
 404 errors can occur when the user types in a URL incorrectly or when the page has been deleted/moved without proper redirection.

 5xx – Server errors

-• 500 (Internal Server Error): This is a generic error message that's returned when the server encounters an unexpected issue.
+- 500 Internal Server Error: This is a generic error message that's returned when the server encounters an unexpected issue.
 Coding errors, server misconfigurations, and resource limits are a few issues that can commonly cause 500 errors.

-• 501 (Not Implemented): This status code means that the server does not support the functionality required to complete the user's request.
+- 501 Not Implemented: This status code means that the server does not support the functionality required to complete the user's request.
 501 errors often indicate that a method like PUT or DELETE isn't supported by the server.

-• 503 (Service Unavailable): 503 errors indicate that the server is temporarily unable to handle the request due to overload or maintenance.
+- 503 Service Unavailable: 503 errors indicate that the server is temporarily unable to handle the request due to overload or maintenance.
 In most cases, the issue will be resolved automatically once the server recovers.

-• 504 (Gateway Timeout): This is another error that occurs when the server is acting as a gateway or proxy, and it means that it took too long for the gateway/proxy server to receive a response from an upstream server.
+- 504 Gateway Timeout: This is another error that occurs when the server is acting as a gateway or proxy, and it means that it took too long for the gateway/proxy server to receive a response from an upstream server.
 Issues with the server chain or network delays are often the cause of 504 errors.

-How they impact your website
+How do HTTP responses impact your website?

 HTTP status codes play a key role in helping website owners understand and resolve the issues that are impacting their sites.
 In some cases, they indicate that everything is functioning as it should and no action is required.
 In other cases, they point to underlying issues that must be resolved to prevent negative impacts on SEO and user experience.